• About Us

 • August 17, 2021

-Olivia Bence’s story is not unusual.
-Having worked for a large Manchester-based marketing agency and lived in the city for four years, she decided to move back to her family home in the Lancashire seaside town of Lytham St Annes during the Covid-19 pandemic.
+Olivia Bence’s experience is not uncommon.
+After working at a prominent marketing agency in Manchester and residing in the city for four years, she made the decision to return to her family’s residence in the coastal town of Lytham St Annes, Lancashire, during the Covid-19 pandemic.

-“I realised I liked working from home and didn’t want to return to the office so I started to look for jobs that allowed me to do it permanently,” says the 25-year-old graduate.
+The 25-year-old graduate realized she enjoyed working from home and had no desire to return to the office.
 “My new employer, Marketing Signals, has clients all over the world and allowed people to work wherever they wanted even before Covid, whereas my old company wanted me to work three days in the office, which didn’t suit my lifestyle.”

 Read the full article here.